TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 9/2 Corinthians 9.9.md

 ---

-as it is written, He hath scattered abroad, he hath given to the poor; His righteousness abideth for ever.
+As it is written, "He has scattered abroad, he has given to the poor.
+His righteousness remains forever."